← Return to Blog

 Set smaller, bite-sized goals.
 We bet that the sense of accomplishment you get from meeting those more modest milestones will provide the motivation you need to stick with it.

-You can also try these five painless ways to practice a foreign language abroad.
+You can also try our favorite ways to practice a foreign language abroad.

 5. Resolve not to overpack.